 Participating in a live class will help you avoid pitfalls common to new data visualization learners.
 With a live instructor at your side through the many challenges you’ll encounter, you’ll learn more quickly and spend less time accidentally building bad habits.
 Live classes also provide hands-on practice to help you develop skills as you learn.
 Feedback and encouragement from your instructor can also make it easier to identify weaknesses and overcome discouragement.

 Another way live classes make learning data visualization less difficult is by offering complimentary resources.
-If grappling with the financial burden of investing in an educational program feels overwhelming, enrolling in a live class can address both concerns simultaneously.
-Upon enrollment, many courses provide temporary access to specialized data visualization software, offering a multifaceted solution.
+If the financial burden of investing in an educational program feels overwhelming, enrolling in a live class can help address both learning and budget concerns.
+Upon enrollment, many courses provide temporary access to specialized software, making training more accessible and cost-effective.
 If you’re looking for career resources, live bootcamps will give you the biggest bang for your buck, with perks like career counseling, interview training, and study materials for certification exams.

 If you’re interested in studying data visualization, Noble Desktop offers several in-person and live online courses that provide hands-on training.
 Noble’s Tableau for Data Visualization Bootcamp is an excellent option for those who wish to work with Tableau to visualize data.
 Participants receive an overview of the field of data visualization and learn about Tableau Public’s visualization tools.
 By course completion, students will have a solid understanding of identifying which datasets to connect to and how to analyze, filter, and organize data to make customized, publishable visualizations.
 This course also offers the option of a free retake for those interested in revisiting Tableau concepts.